-Other Meet & Greet events will take place throughout the Charlotte area in the coming months.
+Meet & Greet events will take place throughout the Charlotte area in the coming months.
 We encourage everyone to attend our first Meet & Greet to lay the ground work for the future.
-Please (!)
-R.S.V.P. the email@example.com.
-If you are unable to attend and you wish to share a thought, concern or idea, please feel free to send an email to the firstname.lastname@example.org
+If you wish to share a thought, concern or idea to assist us in planning upcoming Meet & Greets, please feel free to send an email to the firstname.lastname@example.org.

-If you would like to connect with our volunteer Chapter Coordinator, please email JoAnn at email@example.com.
+If you have questions about the event please email our Vounteer Chapter Coordinator, JoAnn at email@example.com.

 Charlotte Walk for PKD

 November 7, 2015

 To learn more about the Charlotte walk or to donate, click here.

 Sign Up to Receive Information From Your Chapter

 Next Webinar Wednesday

 Wednesday, Aug.
 19, 12 - 1 p.m.
 CDT

 PKD Foundation Chief Scientific Officer, David Baron, Ph.D., will explain how cysts form and why they are so problematic.
 He will also take time at the end of his presentation to answer your questions.